secretstartups/handbook/sales/field-operations/order-processing/index.html.md

  - You can set an envelope expiration date when needed
 11. Click Next.
 12. Send Page
 - **If you are sending the document to one signer:** Review the document to ensure the Signer 1 signature tags are visible on the signature block.
-These tags are automatically applied to any Order Form PDF generated from the SFDC quote.
+These tags are automatically applied to any Order Form PDF generated from the SFDC quote (generated on or after 2021-06-03).
 When ready, click “Send.
+  - Note: Order Forms generated before 2021-06-03 will have legacy signature tags, and will require manual placement of signature tags via the DocuSign tool.
+Only Order Forms generated with the new DocuSign templates (available starting 2021-06-03) will automatically place the signature tags.
+  - To manually add signature tags on a PDF within the DocuSign tool, select the appropriate signer in the drop down menu on the top left of the screen.
+Drag and drop the appropriate signature tags from the “Standard Fields” section onto the signature block on the order form.
+  - For each signer, GitLab requires:
+    - Signature
+    - Date Signed
+    - Full Name
+    - Title
+   - Note: Signature fields can only be added for recipients who need to take action on the document.
 - **If you are sending the document to two signers:** Select the appropriate signer in the drop down menu on the top left of the screen.
 Drag and drop the appropriate signature tags from the “Standard Fields” section onto the signature block on the order form.
 Repeat for the second signer.
   - For each signer, GitLab requires:
     - Signature
     - Date Signed